ingadhoc/sale/sale_ux/README.rst

 #.
 Add option in setting to update prices automatically.
 #.
 Fix the filter Sales in Sale orders to filter in states "sale" and "done".
 #.
 Add column "date_order" in sale order tree view.
+#.
+Fix in button "create invoice" in sale order, to create an refund invoice if the amount it's cero and the lines quantities are negative.

 Installation
 ============